Historiography of the Crusades: Modern Western historiography

 French historians such as Emmanuel Guillaume-Rey, Louis Madelin and René Grousset expanded on the thinking of Michaud, espoused propaganda of the country's Mediterranean colonies, and provided a source of popular models that were criticised and dismantled when empires ceased to hold academic approval.
 Early modern period and Francisco Franco-era Spain presented a special case where nationalism and national identity could be projected onto the Crusades.
-The Spanish Catholic Church baptised declared crusade against Marxism and atheism and in the following thirty-six years of National Catholicism idea of Reconquista as a foundation of historical memory, celebration and Spanish national identity became entrenched in conservative circles.
+The Spanish Catholic Church declared a crusade against Marxism and atheism, and in the following thirty-six years of National Catholicism, the idea of Reconquista as a foundation of historical memory, celebration, and Spanish national identity became entrenched in conservative circles.
 It lost historiographical hegemony when democracy was restored in 1978, but remains fundamental within conservative sectors of Spanish academia, politics, and the media when analysing the medieval period because of the strong ideological connotations.
 British historians took a less ideological approach compared with Spain, France, Germany and Italy.

 Steven Runciman's literary three-volume work A History of the Crusades, published between 1951 and 1954, had the most significant impact on Crusades' historiography since Michaud.
 One reason is the elegance of the writing; Jonathan Riley-Smith quotes Runciman as saying he was a writer of literature, rather than an historian.
 As a historian of the Byzantine Empire, his approach reflected the 19th century concept of a clash of civilisations.
 Historian Thomas F. Madden considers that Runciman single-handedly crafted the current popular concept of the crusades, while many other academics now consider his work dated, sometimes inaccurate and open to challenge.
 The work is largely based on Ferdinand Chalandon's Histoire de la Premiere Croisade jusqu'a l'election de Godefroi de Bouillon, Gesta Francorum, William of Tyre, Byzantines such as Nicetas Choniates, Gestes des Chiprois and Grousset.